diegopt/diegopt/README.md

 - 👋 Hola soy Diego
-- Soy estudiante de programacion 💻
+- Estudiante de programacion 💻

 <!---
 diegopt/diegopt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.